25 Government Contracting Acronyms and Abbreviations

 1. Blanket Purchase Agreement (BPA):

-A Blanket Purchase Agreement (BPA) is an agreement established by a government buyer with a Schedule contractor to fill repetitive needs for supplies or services (FAR 8.405-3).
+A Blanket Purchase Agreement (BPA) is an agreement established by a government buyer with a contractor to fill repetitive needs for supplies or services (for the set of rules establishing BPAs under the GSA MAS program, you can review FAR 8.405-3).
 BPAs make it easier for the contractor and buyer to fill recurring needs with the customer’s specific requirements in mind.

 2. Commercial and Government Entity (CAGE) Code:

-A CAGE Code represents your company's physical address for GSA's mailings, payments, and administrative records.
-You must obtain a CAGE Code before you can get a GSA Schedule contract.
+A CAGE Code is a five-character identifier tied to your company's physical address for GSA mailings, payments, and administrative records.
+You must have a CAGE Code before receiving a GSA Schedule contract.
+Your CAGE Code is automatically issued through SAM.gov when you register.
+Note: for international companies, an NCAGE code will be needed.

 3. Commercial Sales Practices (CSP):